crse/public-mail-domain-list/README.md

 # free-mail-list
 ## A list of free email.

+*......in case you need a unique domain for your mail/*

 The purpose of this project is for avoid spam and fraud user/login/etc.

 Service included: